jae1911/sitecontent/content/blog/2023/fido.md

 Putting aside all the delays and the two years of waiting, I was excited to receive my Solokeys since they are completely Open-Source and the firmware can be upgraded, unlike with Yubikeys.

 So, I received two Solokeys, one USB-A and one USB-C as well as the pledge goal reward being small colourful silicone protective covers for the keys.
-Right off the bat, looking at the USB-C one, the connect feels very fragile, like it would easily break if plugged too hard somewhere.
+Right off the bat, looking at the USB-C one, the connector feels very fragile, like it would easily break if plugged too hard somewhere.
 The USB-A model looked fine and has no apparently hardware issues.
 Once plugging those for the first time, the experience was _not great_, being either not detected at all or just very jittery (NFC was completely nonworking).
 Luckily, a firmware update patched that and the keys started working as expected, though I must say that the NFC function doesn't works as well as the Yubikey on my phone (an iPhone).
 I am also having an odd issue where if the USB-A Solokeys isn't plugged facing the "right direction", it will not work and I will have to turn it around for it to work.
-It wouldn't be surprising with a normal USB-A plug, until you realize the Solokeys V2 have reversible USB.
+It wouldn't be surprising with a normal USB-A plug, until you realize the Solokeys V2 has reversible USB.

 Other than that, they work as expected everywhere that has support.

-Given the current state of the project (as of 2023/12/08, no blog posts or communication since June 2023 and no commits in Solokeys V2 repos since January 2023), I sadly cannot recommend that solution and instead redirect people to Yubikey has been pretty solid for years.
+Given the current state of the project (as of 2023/12/08, no blog posts or communication since June 2023 and no commits in Solokeys V2 repos since January 2023), I sadly cannot recommend that solution and instead redirect people to Yubikey, that has been pretty solid for years.

 ### My use